UDOOboard/Neo-Docs/docs/01_Introduction/00_Introduction.md

 The official UDOO forum can be found at http://www.udoo.org/forum

-The forum search facility has been tweaked to allow more general searching. <b>Please</b> do a search before making a post as the issue may already have been raised and answered.
+The search function has been tweaked to allow more general queries. <b>Please</b> do a research before making a post as the issue may already have been raised and answered.

+# IRC
-IRC There is an (unofficial) UDOO discussion channel on IRC.
+There is an (unofficial) UDOO discussion channel on IRC.
 Using the IRC client of your choice, use server information: irc.freenode.net.
-Room name is #udoo.
+The name of the room is #udoo.

 <hr/>
 <h3>Home Site & Community</h3>